Knightingal3/Aruduino_Post-request/README.md

 ### Client side:
    On system activation the arduino sets the gsm module to gprs mode using the required AT Commmands via serial communication protocol.
-   When connection between ISP and the gsm module has been established, the arduino tries a post request to the using the defiened parameters.
+   When connection between the ISP and the gsm module have been established, the arduino tries a post request to the using the defiened parameters.

 ### Server Side: